Thandiswa Mazwai

+commentary on South Africa's contemporary political landscape.

+Her last album Sankofa (2024) was recorded in Johannesburg, Dakar, and New York, and combines archival Xhosa field recordings, jazz and west African music.
+It includes songs produced by Meshell Ndegeocello, Chris Bruce, Nduduzo Makhathini, and Thandiswa.
+It was released to critical acclaim and won four South African Music Awards.

 Early life

-Thandiswa Mazwai was born in Eastern Cape in 1976 – the year of the Soweto Uprising – and grew up almost entirely in Soweto, Johannesburg, amidst the heavy apartheid township violence of the 1980s.
+Thandiswa Mazwai was born in Eastern Cape, South Africa, in 1976 – the year of the Soweto uprising – and grew up almost entirely in Soweto, Johannesburg, amidst the heavy apartheid township violence of the 1980s.
 Both her parents, Belede and Thami Mazwai, were journalists and anti-apartheid political activists, and she recollects that her home was filled with books, articles and thick with political discussions.
 It was this environment that nurtured her perspective as an artist.
 She went on to attend Wits University, where she studied English Literature and International Relations.
 Her work has always been inspired by her mother (who died when Thandiswa was 15 years old) and the writings of people such as Steve Biko and Frantz Fanon, Chinua Achebe and Kwame Nkrumah.